classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/profile.md

 ---

->{info} Currently user's `online status` is manage manually by the user.
-In next version, we'll make it automatic, so that whenever a user is online the status will be updated automatically.
+>{info} As of now, the user `online status` is managed manually by the user.
+In the next version, we'll make it automatic, so that whenever a user comes online the status will be updated automatically.